 Read Tripadvisor reviews here.

 If hostels are more your thing, then you'll be pleased to know that Girona has several!
-Our pick however is Bed in Girona.
+Our pick however is Room in Girona.
 Helpful staff, bicycle storage and a really excellent location right on the river.
 To check prices, or to discover more, click here.

 Read Tripadvisor reviews here.